-Capital One’s 360 CD earns up to a 0.40% APY on deposits, and there’s no minimum balance requirement to open an account.
+Capital One’s 360 CD earns a very competitive APY on deposits, and there’s no minimum balance requirement to open an account.
 CD terms range from 6 to 60 months.

 As a reminder, CDs are similar to savings accounts, but the main difference is you have to commit your money to the account for a certain term.

 In exchange, you will usually see better interest rates.
 The downside is that you will most likely be hit with an early withdrawal fee if you withdraw money before the end of your term.